 - i.
 The following mandatory observations are not required to be performed for the remote audit.
-Refer to IAH2.3.2 for the description of the Mandatory Observations.

-- a) MO-1-FLT Line Flight Operations;

-- b) MO-2-FLT Flight Simulator Operations;

-- c) MO-6-MNT Aircraft Part/Component Installation/Replacement;

-- d) MO-8-MNT Aircraft Parts/Components Management/Handling;

-- e) MO-9-CAB Line Cabin Operations;

-- f) MO-10-GRH Load Control Operations;

-- g) MO-11-GRH Passenger/Baggage Handling Operations;

-- h) MO-12-GRH Aircraft Loading Operations;

-- i) MO-13-GRH Aircraft Ground Handling Operations;

-- j) MO-14-CGO Cargo Acceptance Operations

-- k) MO-15-CGO Cargo Handling Operations

-- MO-16-SEC Passenger/Baggage Security

-- ii.
-The following mandatory observations shall be performed for the remote audit unless the remote observation or examination of these activities is unachievable.
+Refer to IAH 2.3.2 for the description of the Mandatory Observations. - a) MO-1-FLT Line Flight Operations; - b) MO-2-FLT Flight Simulator Operations; - c) MO-6-MNT Aircraft Part/Component Installation/Replacement; - d) MO-8-MNT Aircraft Parts/Components Management/Handling; - e) MO-9-CAB Line Cabin Operations; - f) MO-11-GRH Load Control Operations; - g) MO-11-GRH Passenger/Baggage Handling Operations; - h) MO-12-GRH Aircraft Loading Operations; - i) MO-13-GRH Aircraft Ground Handling Operations; - j) MO-14-CGO Cargo Acceptance Operations - k) MO-15-CGO Cargo Handling Operations - I) MO-16-SEC Passenger/Baggage Security - ii.
+The following mandatory observations shall be performed for the remote audit unless the remote observation or examination of these activities is unachievable. - a) MO-3-FLT Flight Crew Scheduling Operations; - In general, flight crew scheduling is performed using a software or any other digital tools which could be observed through screensharing. - b) MO-4-DSP Operational Control/Flight Dispatch Operations; - In general, flight planning other operational control and dispatch functions are performed using a software or any other digital tools which could be observed through screensharing. - MO-5-MNT Maintenance Outsourcing Management (The MO will not be available anymore as of 1 September 2021); Maintenance outsourcing management could be observed through screen sharing of audit records and interviews with personnel. - d) MO-7-MNT AD/SB Management - In general, engineering/planning processes is performed using a software or any other digital tools which could be observed through screensharing. - iii.
+If the Mandatory Observations could not be performed, additional audit methodologies and auditor actions should be used to ensure the evaluation of the implementation is effective.
+These methodologies and actions may include the following but not limited to: - a) Increasing the number of the sampled records for each relevant ISARP as applicable; - b) Interviewing with frontline personnel remotely; - c) Using other auditor actions at the discretion of the Auditor.

 Reference: IAH.ED11.TA

-Issue date: 05 Mar 2021
+Issue date: 04 June 2021

-Effective date: 05 Mar 2021
+Effective date: 11 June 2021